Commonly Used Brand Name(s)Ortho Evra, Xulane

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies on the relationship of age to the effects of norelgestromin/ethinyl estradiol transdermal have not been performed in the geriatric population.
+Appropriate studies on the relationship of age to the effects of norelgestromin and ethinyl estradiol combination transdermal have not been performed in the geriatric population.
 This medicine is not indicated for use in elderly women.

 Studies in women breastfeeding have demonstrated harmful infant effects.
 An alternative to this medication should be prescribed or you should stop breastfeeding while using this medicine.